 Like most Aussies, we hate the stereotypes: riding kangaroos, deadly animals, shrimp on the barbie.
 It’s the same in the regions and I feel sometimes metro media doesn’t do us any favours, and we probably don’t do ourselves any favours too.
 There are so many stories of the drought, which deserves stories, it’s terrible.
 There’s many inequalities that country people face with relation to healthcare, education, etc., however the benefits are immense too.
 We all need to do a better job of sharing how wonderful it is and showcasing that life is always great and rewarding outside a capital city.

 What is the best career advice you have ever been given?

 Oh gosh, that is hard, I’ve been given so much!
 I guess, a great one is that your career is a marathon, not a sprint.
 It’s common for women to feel frustrated in their career while they’re having babies or raising children.
 But I often think to myself that one day it’s going to get easier and I’m sure I’ll feel sad when my boys don’t need my attention all the time, so I try to live in the moment more and appreciate what I have.

-Your eldest son, Flynn, started school this year.
+Your eldest son, Flynn, started school in 2019.
 How have you and your husband, Shane, found the adjustment to becoming school parents?